vanniktech/gradle-maven-publish-plugin/README.md

 - **No need to know how publishing works for different project types**.
 AGP provides an API to configure publishing, `java-library` too, Kotlin Multiplatform does most things automatically but not everything.
 This plugin configures as much as possible on its  own.
-- **A unified approach for all kinds of projects**.
+- **An unified approach for all kinds of projects**.
 Some parts require manual configuration and for those we provide an API that works regardless of whether this is a Gradle plugin, an Android library or a Kotlin Multiplatform project.
 This is especially useful for projects that combine multiple of these.
 - **Maven central integration**.
 The plugin makes it easy to configure publishing to Maven Central with dedicated